 The 60-second version

-Commercial wearable devices (Apple Watch, Garmin, Fitbit, Whoop) consistently misreport calorie expenditure in validation studies.
-The 2024 Stanford-led replication found errors of 27-93% across activities depending on device and modality.
+Commercial wearable devices (Apple Watch, Fitbit, and other wrist-worn trackers) consistently misreport calorie expenditure in validation studies.
+A landmark 2017 Stanford study found errors of 27-93% depending on device, with none testing under 20% error.
 Heart rate measurement is reasonably accurate; the calorie algorithm built on top is not.
 What wearables actually measure well, what they don't, and which metrics to actually trust for training and recovery decisions.

 What the validation studies found

-A 2024 Stanford-led replication of earlier wearable-accuracy work tested seven popular consumer wearables (Apple Watch, Fitbit Sense, Garmin Forerunner, Whoop, and others) against indirect calorimetry — the laboratory gold standard for measuring energy expenditure.
-Subjects performed treadmill walking, treadmill running, stationary cycling, and resistance training while metabolic gas analysis ran in parallel.
+A landmark 2017 Stanford study (Shcherbina et al., published in the Journal of Personalized Medicine) tested seven wrist-worn devices of that era — Apple Watch, Basis Peak, Fitbit Surge, Microsoft Band, Mio Alpha 2, PulseOn, and Samsung Gear S2 — against indirect calorimetry, the laboratory gold standard for measuring energy expenditure.
+Subjects performed treadmill walking, treadmill running, and stationary cycling while metabolic gas analysis ran in parallel.

 Heart rate measurement was generally accurate: most devices fell within 5–10% of chest-strap values, with errors concentrated during high-intensity intervals where wrist optical sensors lose contact.